Starý Poddvorov

 Starý Poddvorov is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 900 inhabitants.

 Geography

 Starý Poddvorov is located about 9 km west of Hodonín and 44 km southeast of Brno.
 It lies in the Kyjov Hills.
 The highest point is at 262 m above sea level.

 History

 The first written mention of Starý Poddvorov is from 1704, when the local winemakers started to build houses here and received land in the area of the extinct village of Potvorov from the Jesuits.
 After the Jesuit Order was abolished in 1773, the village became a part of the Hodonín estate in 1783.
-Since 1867, it has been a sovereign municipality.
+Since 1867, it has been an independent municipality.